yerimrim/Object-Detection-using-YOLOv5-and-PyTorch/README.md

 ## Project Title

-YOLOv5-Based Object Detection using Google Colab
+YOLOv5 Object Detection using Google Colab

 ## Short Description

-This project demonstrates object detection using YOLOv5 models in Google Colab.
-The model detects objects from an input image and visualizes the detection results by drawing bounding boxes and confidence scores.
-The project compares the performance of YOLOv5s and YOLOv5x models and saves the output images with detected objects.
+This project performs object detection on uploaded images using YOLOv5 models in Google Colab.
+Two implementations were included: YOLOv5s for basic object detection with bounding boxes, and YOLOv5x for improved detection performance with object labels and confidence scores.

 ## Tools and Libraries Used